cb372/cats-retry/modules/docs/src/main/mdoc/docs/combinators.md

 ## `retryingOnFailuresAndAllErrors`

-This is a combination of `retryingM` and `retryingOnAllErrors`.
+This is a combination of `retryingOnFailures` and `retryingOnAllErrors`.
 It allows you to specify failure conditions for your results as well as retry an error that occurs

 To use `retryingOnFailuresAndAllErrors`, you need to pass in a predicate that decides